- What might be the early stages of pregnancy

 - Increase sleeping hours: Your body is undergoing a lot of physical and hormonal changes.
 For these changes to happen smoothly and for you to not have a sudden impact of the changing conditions, sleep peacefully for a long time.

 - Yeast infection: Vaginal candidiasis is a common infection in expectant mothers.
-This occurs due to high estrogen levels and higher glycogen content in vaginal secretions.
+This occurs due to high estrogen levels and higher glycogen content in vaginal secretions and decreased immunity during pregnancy.
 Maintaining vagina hygiene and taking probiotics such as lactobacillus acidophilus would be helpful (9).

 It is not enough if you are following the above practices.
 You need to undo certain habits, too.